Invisibles (2018 film): Release

-The film had its world premiere at the Angoulême Film Festival on 22 August 2018 and was released in theaters on 9 January 2019.
+The film had its world premiere at the Angoulême Francophone Film Festival on 22 August 2018 and was released in theaters on 9 January 2019.

 Reception

 Box office

 Invisibles grossed $0 in North America and $19 million worldwide.

 Critical response

 On French review aggregator AlloCiné, the film holds an average rating of 3.6 out of 5, based on 25 professional reviews.